Medical Billing Specialist

 MT2 (30 hours)

-During Medical Terminology I, the student is introduced to basic medical terminology concepts.
+During Medical Terminology I, the medical billing and coding student is introduced to basic medical terminology concepts.
 The class analyzes medical words and their relationship to the human body.
 Terms related to the cardiovascular, musculoskeletal, integumentary, and genitourinary systems are introduced.
 Pronunciation, spelling, and definitions of the terms for these body systems are reinforced.
 Prerequisite: None

 Medical Terminology II